odoo/documentation/index.rst

 sheet) and its performance (Profit and Loss, P&L).
 It is set up by reporting every financial transaction in the relevant accounts of a Chart of Accounts.

+.. rst-class:: intro-list

+* .. rst-class:: intro-p-l

   **P&L** is always analysed on a specific period rather than since the company's founding (e.g. 2014, Q3 2012, …).

+* .. rst-class:: intro-gross-profit

-Gross profits is revenues (sales, interest, royalties) minus cost of goods sold (raw materials, storage costs, production labor costs).
+  **Gross profits** is revenues (sales, interest, royalties) minus cost of goods sold (raw materials, storage costs, production labor costs).

+* .. rst-class:: intro-opex

-Operating expenses include administration, sales and R&D salaries as well as rent and utilities, legal costs, insurance, ... anything beyond fabrication itself.
+  **Operating expenses** include administration, sales and R&D salaries as well as rent and utilities, legal costs, insurance, ... anything beyond fabrication itself.

+* .. rst-class:: intro-balance

-**Balance sheet** is a snapshot of the situation at a specific moment, listing the company's assets and its liabilities at that point.
+  The **Balance sheet** is a snapshot of the situation at a specific moment, listing the company's assets and its liabilities at that point.

+* .. rst-class:: intro-assets

   **Assets** represent the company's wealth.
 A person's assets would be a house or car ("fixed" or "tangible" assets), bank accounts or cash ("liquid" or "current" assets).
 For a company, a client owing money is an asset.
 An employee is not an asset as it is not owned by the company (slavery being illegal under the International Covenant on Civil and Political Rights's article 8).

+* .. rst-class:: intro-liabilities

   **Liabilities** are obligations from past events resulting in future use or transfer of current assets (utility bills, debts, payroll, unpaid suppliers).

+* .. rst-class:: intro-equity

   **Equity** is assets which have no liability counterpart: shares, other stocks and surplus.

 Assets have necessarily been financed via liabilities or equity: a company can buy work space through profits, borrowing money or injected capital (for